 What types of plastic can be recycled in Salt Lake City?

 Salt Lake City’s curbside recycling service accepts plastic with resin codes #1-7.
-Remember that just because these numbers or the recycling symbol are present on the bottom of a container that does not necessarily mean that it is recyclable.
-The resin codes are meant only to indentify what type of plastic was used in the production of the item.
-Recyclability is based on many other factors and varies between companies and regions.
+Remember that just because these numbers or the recycling arrows are present on a container does not necessarily mean that it is recyclable.
+These resin codes are meant only to identify what type of plastic the item is made from.
+Recyclability is based on many other factors and varies between each city or recycling company.

 Review the different types of plastic here.

-In SLC, collected items with plastic resin codes #3, #6, and #7 are sold to a local cement plant who burns these plastics as fuel for their kiln.
-Because of this, I have wavered between which is the lesser of two evils: throwing plastic away and adding plastic to the landfill where it will sit, not biodegrading and possibly leaching chemicals into the ground; or adding them to the recycling bin to be incinerated for energy, decreasing use of virgin fossil fuels, but releasing nasty chemicals into our already bad air.
+In SLC, collected items with plastic resin codes #3/PVC, #6/PS, and #7/other are sold to a local cement plant where they are incinerated to heat their kiln.
+Because of this, I have wavered between which is the lesser of two evils: throwing plastic away and adding to landfill waste, never biodegrading and possibly leaching chemicals into the ground as it breaks into smaller pieces; or tossing them in the recycling bin, where their incineration for energy decreases the use of virgin fossil fuels, but releases nasty chemicals into our already bad air.

-Burning plastic for fuel is actually a very common practice in the cement industry, which is responsible for 7% of global greenhouse emissions.
+Burning plastic for fuel is actually a very common practice throughout the cement industry, which is responsible for 7% of global greenhouse emissions.
 Burning plastics can release harmful toxins like dioxins into the air, but proponents deny this is an issue.
-I contacted the cement facility that buys the plastic, and was assured that burning plastic is cleaner than coal, and that the cement plant “does have pollution control equipment and very strict permit for air pollution.”
+I contacted the cement facility that purchases SLC’s plastic, and was assured that burning plastic is cleaner than coal, and that the cement plant “does have pollution control equipment and very strict permit for air pollution.”
 Excuse me if I remain skeptical.

-The best solution of all is, of course, to do your best avoid plastic as much as possible in the first place, decreasing the need for recycling this complicated material in the first place.
-Click here to discover what plastic items you can eliminate from your life.
+The best solution of all is, of course, to do your best avoid plastic as much as possible in the first place, decreasing the need for recycling this complicated material.
+Click here to discover what plastic items you can start eliminating from your life.

 What plastic doesn’t belong in the blue curbside recycling can?